gattigli/mesoderm_diff/README.md

-# mesoderm_diff
+# Mesoderm differentiation project
-This folder contains the codes behind the IF image analysis and the single cell RNA sequencing
+This folder contains the codes used for the quantification and analysis of immunofluorescence images and the single cell RNA sequencing